 Pay What You Can, suggested value $20

-The program includes two works inspired by Zen Buddhism.
-John Lane’s Uji for solo snare drum and spoken text reflects on the teachings of Eihei Dogen, founder of the Soto school of Zen.
-John Cage’s Ryoanji is a sublime work that musically represents the raked sand and stones of the Ryoanji temple garden in Kyoto.
+The program included two works inspired by Zen Buddhism.
+John Lane’s Uji for solo snare drum and spoken text reflected on the teachings of Eihei Dogen, founder of the Soto school of Zen.
+John Cage’s Ryoanji was a sublime work that musically represents the raked sand and stones of the Ryoanji temple garden in Kyoto.

-The program concludes with the premiere of a new work by Marty Regan for koto (13-string Japanese zither), shakuhachi (end-blown Japanese bamboo flute), and percussion entitled In a Moss Garden.
+The program concluded with the premiere of a new work by Marty Regan for koto (13-string Japanese zither), shakuhachi (end-blown Japanese bamboo flute), and percussion entitled In a Moss Garden.

 About the presenters: